EAISI/application-project-nhs-proms/README.md

 There is a lot of excellent data science and Python material out there.
 Our own favourites are:

 * [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) by Aurélien Géron.
-A [series of Jupyter notebooks](https://github.com/ageron/handson-ml2) is freely available, some of which have been re-used in this case study.
+A [series of Jupyter notebooks](https://github.com/ageron/handson-ml2) is freely available, some of which are used in this case study.
 * [Real Python's tutorials on data science](https://realpython.com/tutorials/data-science/), of which a selection of tutorials are tied in to specific lessons.

 Textbooks on machine learning and AI: